 Central and Near-Central Postcodes Dominate the Top Five on Affordable Entry Prices

 The top of Glasgow's yield ranking is dominated by tenement-heavy postcodes ringing the city centre.
-City Centre (G2) leads at 12.2% on a median entry price of £158,268, one of the most affordable entry points of any major UK city centre.
+City Centre (G2) leads at 12.2% on a median entry price of about £158,000, one of the most affordable entry points of any major UK city centre.
 The driver is structural: Glasgow's central postcodes are dense with Victorian and Edwardian tenement flats that were converted into rental stock decades ago, keeping capital values well below equivalent central-London or central-Edinburgh stock.
 Rents, meanwhile, have risen with tenant demand from Glasgow's large student population, NHS staff at the city's hospitals, and financial-services tenants at the International Financial Services District.

 West End/Finnieston (G3) runs a close second at 12.2%.
 Finnieston has been one of Glasgow's sharpest gentrification stories over the past decade, with bars, restaurants, and the SEC campus drawing a young professional demographic.
 It is the suburb in the top five most likely to outperform on holiday letting, with the SEC, Hydro, and riverside tourist trail driving visitor demand (subject to the Scottish short-term let licensing regime).
 City Centre (G1) and Garnethill (G4) round out the central cluster with yields around 12%, while Gorbals (G5) adds a southside option where regeneration has lifted rental demand without pushing capital values to west-end levels yet.